gabrieltal/javascript-30/README.md

 09 - Dev Tools
 Done on Tuesday May 15 2018
 Learned a few dev tools tricks.
 Different console methods.
 Really quick and simple exercise

+10 - Checkboxes
+Done on Wednesday May 16 2018
+Learned nifty trick on checkboxes and how to hold shift to check all the checkboxes in between the first selected and last selected checkbox